Weixiang2026/Term-Project/README.md

 World Bank.
 (2024).
 Renewable energy consumption (% of total final energy consumption) – Canada (EG.FEC.RNEW.ZS).
 World Development Indicators. https://data.worldbank.org/indicator/EG.FEC.RNEW.ZS?locations=CA

 World Bank.
 (2024).
 Energy intensity level of primary energy (MJ/$2017 PPP GDP) – Canada (EG.EGY.PRIM.PP.KD).
 World Development Indicators. https://data.worldbank.org/indicator/EG.EGY.PRIM.PP.KD?locations=CA

+## Milestone 3: Analysis (Path A — Foundational)

+Detailed Milestone 3 analysis is available in [Analysis_Milestone3.md](Analysis_Milestone3.md).

+### Milestone 3 Summary

+The Milestone 3 analysis applies a systems-thinking approach to evaluate whether Canada should prioritize expanding renewable energy or reducing energy intensity in the 2026–2030 federal energy agenda.
+Two system archetypes are especially relevant: **Growth and Underinvestment**, which helps explain why renewable expansion can stall when transmission, storage, and permitting lag behind generation goals, and **Shifting the Burden**, which shows how over-reliance on supply-side additions can weaken attention to deeper demand-side solutions.

+Three scenarios were developed: a **Status Quo** path, an **Energy Intensity Priority** path, and a **Renewable Expansion Priority** path.
+The analysis finds that reducing energy intensity is the stronger near-term leverage point because it lowers demand pressure, supports affordability, improves competitiveness, and makes renewable integration easier.
+Renewable expansion remains essential, but it is more exposed to infrastructure and coordination bottlenecks.

+### Implications for the Decision

+The evidence suggests that the most defensible 2026–2030 federal priority is to **place greater emphasis on reducing energy intensity while continuing parallel investments in renewable energy**.
+This sequencing is more likely to deliver near-term system gains and reduce the risk that renewable policy becomes trapped by grid, storage, and permitting constraints.